mateo0023/supernote-tool-rs/README.md

 ```

 For development only (not needed if using a pre-compiled binary)
-- **Potrace C library**: This project requires the Potrace C library to be installed.
-  - On MacOS `brew install potrace`
 - **Rust 1.54** or later
 - **Cargo** (Rust’s package manager)
 - Additional dependencies as listed in `Cargo.toml`.